-Reduce both over and under-stocking while analysing big datasets much faster and eliminate errors that may arise when an analysis is done manually.
+Reduce both over and under-stocking while analyzing big datasets much faster and eliminate errors that may arise when an analysis is done manually.
 Automating common tasks like driving forklifts, sorting, and inventory management through drones.

-Despite the widespread adoption of AI in various industries, it is yet to penetrate deeper.
-Eventually, the evolution of stronger algorithms coupled with innovations in big data will not only lead to an increase in processing power but help in combating challenges related to data integration.
+Despite the widespread adoption of AI in various industries, it has yet to penetrate deeper.
+Eventually, the evolution of stronger algorithms coupled with innovations in big data will not only lead to an increase in processing power but also help in combating challenges related to data integration.
 This trend will significantly contribute to expanding the application of AI in supply chain management.